 An Electrocardiogram (“ECG”), sometimes referred to as an EKG is a test that checks for problems with the electrical activity of the heart.
 It translates the heart’s electrical activity into line tracings on paper.
 An ECG screen can help identify young athletes who may be at risk for sudden cardiac death, a condition where death results from a sudden loss of heart function and therefore may help in diagnosing several different heart conditions that may contribute to sudden cardiac death.

 By signing below, I am either electing or declining an ECG screen provided by Nicklaus Children’s Hospital for my child.
 By choosing to receive an ECG screen, I acknowledge the limitations of an ECG screen and understand that sudden cardiac death may still occur, despite this screening.
 I also understand that there may be other conditions or abnormalities that are not shown by an ECG.
 I further acknowledge that students with an abnormal ECG screen may be required to perform additional testing (i.e., an echo or ultrasound) and /or a medical consultation before being allowed to participate in athletic activities or school sports.
 ECG screening will be read by a Nicklaus Children’s Cardiologist and results will be emailed to the patient’s email provided.
 Any positive results will be followed up within 72 hours by the Nicklaus Children’s Cardiology Department with the parent.
 I also understand that the results are available at the Medical Records Department of Nicklaus Children’s Hospital.
-Nicklaus Children’s
+In order to ensure that my child’s school representative (teacher, athletic director, or administrator) is aware of his or her eligibility to participate in school-sponsored athletics, I hereby authorize Nicklaus Children’s to share the results of my child’s ECG with the appropriate representative of my child’s school.

 I understand that any follow-up care, treatment and/or procedures for my child as well as any cost of additional follow-up care, treatment and/or procedures are my responsibility and not the responsibility of Nicklaus Children’s nor of the physicians evaluating my child’s ECG.